bryan52419/mywebclass-agile-docs/documentation/templates/theme/initiatives/initiative_basic_webpage.md

       2. Web Designer - responsible for designing the webpage.
       3. Web Developer - responsible for developing the webpage.
       4. Content Creator - responsible for creating content for the webpage.
-      5. SEO Specialist - responsible for optimizing the webpage for search engines.
+      5. SEO Specialist - responsible for optimizing the webpage for search engin

 # List epics related to this theme
 1. [Epic 1](../../../../documentation/templates/theme/initiatives/epics/epic_template.md)